razen-core/rynex/CONTRIBUTING.md

 ## License

-By contributing to ZenWeb, you agree that your contributions will be licensed under the MIT License.
+By contributing to Rynex, you agree that your contributions will be licensed under the MIT License.